kjoelovelife/ROSKY2/readme_resource/0_0_setup_environment_with_jetson_nano.md

-# Setup operating environment with ROSKY2
+# CH 0-0: ROSKY2 - setup operating environment with Jetson Nano Developer 4G kit
 This file will tell you how to setup the Project "ROSKY2" with Jetson nano developer kit.